 10 Powerful Spiritual Warfare Prayers

-With this overview of spiritual warfare in place, here are ten declarations/prayers that will position you for breakthrough.
+With this overview of the battle in place, here are ten spiritual warfare prayers or declarations that will position you for breakthrough.
 Pray them out loud until you believe them to be true.

 - I will not let my awareness of the problem exceed my awareness of God.
 God is always greater, therefore, I will worship Him in the midst of the battle.
 As I stay connected to God, I will overcome the enemy.